Understanding the Statute of Limitations

 That’s right, as I record this video the statute in California is two years, not three years, and this is the danger, one of the dangers of listening to friends and family - they could give you the wrong information.
 Not just the wrong information from an opinion point of view, sometimes they’ll make it sound like they know the facts.
 Here is the thing: When you’re involved in an accident that requires some kind of medical attention, etc., go talk to a lawyer who’s been doing this for a while.
 Get their information, get their opinion, get some guidance from them because then at least you can make an educated decision.
 This poor fellow who talked to me, he’s out of luck.
 It’s well past the two-year statute.
 He settled with the insurance company, but what do they care, they’re not there to protect his rights.
 They’re there to protect their money.
 So, once again, always talk to a professional at the outset of your case to make sure you get all the facts and all the information that is relevant to you and your matter.

 This is Robert Mansour, thank you very much for watching this brief video.
-(Keep in mind there are different rules for medical malpractice cases and matters involving municipalities.)
+(Keep in mind there are different rules for various legal matters so you should consult with an attorney.)

 by Robert Mansour